 Axel, who is known affectionately as “Kleiner Einstein” (“little Einstein”) by his colleagues, was hired by the Volkswagenwerk after he had made several thousand trips to various assembly halls around the werk as a pizza delivery boy.
 “His talent was noticed immediately” says 54.2/B shift supervisor, Hans Getriebeschalter.
 “Each pepperoni slice would be placed in precisely-staggered 50 millimeter radius increments, spaced exactly 3 millimeters apart ...a true German, if you know what I mean.
 Installing our engines and subframes requires the same accuracy”.

 Axel’s valiant efforts where further thwarted when his Union Steward insisted the strict VWAG improvement submission protocols be followed, and that the car actually be retooled to fit inside the suggestion box.
-Undeterred, Axel says he is planning a facelift of his
+Undeterred, Axel says he is planning a facelift of his suggestion, “in about 4 years”.

 No comments: